 CPSC 200b, Introduction to Information Systems Stephen Slade

-CPSC 201a or b, Introduction to Computer Science Staff
+CPSC 201a or b, Introduction to Computer Science Stephen Slade

 CPSC 202a, Mathematical Tools for Computer Science Dana Angluin

-CPSC 223a or b, Data Structures and Programming Techniques Stephen Slade
+CPSC 223a or b, Data Structures and Programming Techniques Staff

 Topics include programming in C; data structures (arrays, stacks, queues, lists, trees, heaps, graphs); sorting and searching; storage allocation and management; data abstraction; programming style; testing and debugging; writing efficient programs.
 After CPSC 201 or equivalent.
 QR RP

-* CPSC 290a or b, Directed Research James Aspnes
+* CPSC 290a or b, Directed Research Staff

 Individual research.
 Requires a faculty supervisor and the permission of the director of undergraduate studies.
 May be taken more than once for credit.